Map-Rank/residat-front-office/README.md

 ---

-This documentation provides an overview of how state management is handled within Residat, highlighting the use of Pinia stores to manage different aspects of the application's state efficiently.
+This documentation provides an overview of how state management is handled within  <a href="https://dev.residat.com/community">RESIDAT</a>, highlighting the use of Pinia stores to manage different aspects of the application's state efficiently.
 If there are specific details or additional stores you would like to include, please let me know!

 ## Components 🧩

-In Residat, components are the building blocks of the application's user interface.
+In  <a href="https://dev.residat.com/community">RESIDAT</a>, components are the building blocks of the application's user interface.
 We use Vue.js components to encapsulate and manage the behavior of different parts of the user interface.
 This section documents the base components that are frequently used throughout the application.

 ### Base Components

 Base components are designed to be reusable and serve as the foundation for the user interface.
-Here's a look at some of the base components in Residat:
+Here's a look at some of the base components in  <a href="https://dev.residat.com/community">RESIDAT</a>:

 #### BaseCheckbox